SUCCESS IN THE ARTS THROUGH CREATIVE BUSINESS SKILLS

 Most importantly, when you are unsure about a business arrangement, or how to take the next step, it is time to seek advice.
 You may not know who to ask, but you know someone who knows someone.
 Rather than take general advice available on the web, you'll want to discuss the specific situation, as good advice will vary according to the circumstances.
 Make the call to speak to Kate directly, you will be very glad you did!

-The following are some targeted tips for different areas of practice in the Arts.
+The following are tips that relate to different areas of practice in the Arts.

 Documenting your events and general activities is an important practice for your promotion to sponsors and the general public.
 You will want to be able to show what you are capable of, along with what you have achieved in the past.
 Think about what you are in a position to demonstrate in relation to size of the crowd attending, different locations, types of participation, successful outcomes.
 This is only one form of documentation.
 Consider the creative ways you can record the experiences and reactions of others, taking the impact of the occasion outside of your own experience into the public domain.

-Digital still and video photography can be loaded on-line immediately, and made available directly to individuals of your choice or in the form of an announcement through larger email networks of information sites such as Facebook, Bebo, Myspace or Twitter, and of course www.artists.co.nz.
+Digital still and video photography can be loaded on-line immediately, and made available directly to individuals of your choice or in the form of an announcement through larger email networks or social media.

 Plan your documentation in advance.
 Decide what types or records would serve you best in the future, and be prepared to get the best results.
 Delegate the task to someone who will have the time and skill to do the best job possible under current circumstances, and budget for the costs.
 There is no way to regain a moment that has past.
-As time goes on you can be more particular, and cull what you decide to keep or discard.
+As time goes on you can fine tune, and make fresh choices about what to keep or discard in your profile.

 As an alternative to putting photos of your art work directly on the web, which makes what you have done vulnerable to being copied or imitated around the world, consider uploading documentation of the total exhibition or larger process.